 When I was younger and asked where I live, I kind of anticipate the word “mental hospital” once I reply with the name of my barrio.
 But that’s okay, it does not matter.
 What’s in a name anyway?

 It may be out of one’s apparent loyalty to his roots to choose the place of his origin as the ultimate definition of home, but Mintal offers more than just lip service.

-5. Talomo river.
-Although Mintal is a landlocked barrio and going to the beach without leaving its borders is impossible, the presence of Talomo river served as poor man’s version of what outdoor water activity is about.
+Although Mintal is a landlocked barrio and going to the beach without leaving its borders is impossible, the presence of the Talomo river served as a poor man’s version of what outdoor water activity is about.
 When I was a kid, my father used to bring me here for a quick dip.

-6. The hanging bridge.
-Before reaching high school, one of the attractions I used to hangout with classmates was the hanging bridge located a further away from the old Napocor (now National Grid).
+Before reaching high school, one of the attractions I used to hang out with classmates was the hanging bridge located further away from the old Napocor (now the National Grid Corporation of the Philippines).
 While not so spectacular, its old dilapidated structure presents extra thrill to the newbies.

-8. Memories.
 Choosing Mintal as a sentimental favorite is an understatement.
-My family is there, and Mintal is a place where memories of the past still remains.
-School fights and embarrassing moments at Mintal Elementary School, Christmas caroling with Rodel Garsuta, John Elmer Capricho and Dennis Danofra, Legion of Mary and KOTAS days at ICP, and countless memorable episodes at Holy Cross of Mintal.
+My family is there, and Mintal is a place where memories of the past still remain.
+School fights and embarrassing moments at Mintal Elementary School, Christmas caroling with Rodel Garsuta, John Elmer Capricho and Dennis Danofra, Legion of Mary, and KOTAS days at ICP, and countless memorable episodes at Holy Cross of Mintal.